Privacy at Cufflink

 Cufflink.io Ltd. Is a software development company registered at 59 Dukes Wood Avenue, Gerrards Cross, United Kingdom, SL9 7JY.
 Our Company Number is 11618179.

-Cufflink is a Website, Application (App) and Service provider which is located at https://cufflink.io and provides a safe and easy to use set of services for you to store, manage and control your personal information.
+Cufflink is a Website, Application (App) and Service provider which is located at https://cufflink.io and provides a safe and secure way for you to store and share your personal information.

 We are registered with the Information Commissioners Office (ICO) and our registration number is ZA488300.